ReDI-School/js-berlin-2023-spring/lesson09.md

 Use a while loop to find the names of all people who like the same food as you.
 Put these names into an array, and output this array into the console.

 ---

-### Part 3

-Use a while loop to find the names of all people younger and older than you, put them in 2 different arrays, and output these array into the console.

----